I forgot I was working in a startup

 That being said, it’s not the fault of the organisation.
 Every corporate organisation should have a certain system to measure and keep track of the growth of every employee.

-It’s the mindset that every startup employee should have and remember that we are not here to climb the ladder and beat the high score; we are here to utilise all that is within us, take on the vision of the startup, and make a difference in this world.
+It’s the mindset that every startup employee should have and remember that we are not here to climb the ladder and beat the high score; we are here to utilise all that is within us, take on the vision of the startup, and push the needle beyond our stated roles and responsibilities.

 Like what you just read?
 Recommend it so that more people might enjoy it!
 Feel free to share your thoughts with me on Twitter if you’re into that.